Requirements for admission to Cameron University are established by the Oklahoma State Regents for Higher Education.

 Non-Degree Seeking Student: A student who does not plan to pursue a degree may enroll in a maximum of nine semester hours without submitting academic credentials or meeting the academic curricular or performance requirements.
 Enrollment in mathematics, English, science, history and government courses will be determined by placement tests.
 Enrollment beyond nine hours will require formal admission.

-Opportunity Admission Category: Students who have not graduated from high school whose composite standard score on the American College Test places them at the 99th percentile of all students using Oklahoma norms or whose combined verbal and mathematical score on the Scholastic Aptitude Test places them at the 99th percentile of all students using national norms may apply for admission to Cameron.
+Opportunity Admission Category: Students who have not graduated from high school whose composite standard score on the ACT places them at the 99th percentile of all students using Oklahoma norms or whose combined verbal and mathematical score on the SAT places them at the 99th percentile of all students using national norms may apply for admission to Cameron.
 Admission will be based on the test scores, evaluation of the student's level of maturity and ability to function in the adult college environment, and whether the experience will be in the best interest of the student intellectually and socially.

 Concurrent Enrollment of High School Students: A senior student enrolled in an accredited Oklahoma high school may be admitted provisionally if the following criteria are met.
 The student must: